 - Balleros Roulette – Nibble on chocolate Balleros balls placed in copper kettles

-- Running Chocolate – Hand-scooped chocolates wind themselves around a glass panorama on a conveyor belt.
+- Running Chocolate – hand-scooped chocolates present themselves moving along a conveyor belt.

-In addition, Zotter provides the most creative flavors I’ve ever heard of.
-These chocolates come in alcoholic and non-alcoholic flavors and there are vegan options too:
+In addition, the Zotter chocolate factory provides the most creative flavors I’ve ever heard of, like:

-Don’t forget to visit Zotter’s ”Edible Zoo” which is included in your ticket!
-Walk through the organic farmland, where you can “look food in the eyes:”
+Don’t forget to visit Zotter’s ”Edible Zoo!”
+Walkthrough the organic farmland, where you can “look food in the eyes:”

 Animals and plants are creatures and no products.
 Therefore we intend to treat them with love and respect.
 Being self-sufficient and autonomous had always been Josef Zotter’s dream.
 With the Edible Zoo, he has made his dream come true.
-Now he asks all visitors to take their places, in order to enjoy what is thriving in the Edible Zoo.
+Now he asks all visitors to take their places to enjoy what is thriving in the Edible Zoo.
 Species-appropriate animal husbandry on 68 hectares (27 hectares are directly behind the manufacture), with numerous farm animals threatened by extinction, energy-autonomous, and a closed ecological cycle. –Zotter Website

-The Edible Zoo places an emphasis on transparency, sustainability and innovation, and their restaurant Essbar allows you to enjoy food directly from their own meadows and gardens in the midst of nature.
+The Edible Zoo places emphasis on transparency, sustainability, and innovation.
+Therefore, their restaurant Essbar allows you to enjoy food directly from their meadows and gardens.

-Zotter’s farm also includes the chocolate cemetery where unsuccessful flavors like ”Banana Curry” and ”Red Cabbage and Caramel” lay to rest.
 Walking around the farm is quite an enjoyable and entertaining experience.
+Included is a chocolate cemetery where unsuccessful flavors like ”Banana Curry” and ”Red Cabbage and Caramel” lay to rest.